 Since then A Newfound Mind at Greenwood Theatre London and Spirals, online.

 I've written a post Listen Hear about the idea of composers 'hearing' music, and what that might mean.

-Ho hum, tricky times.
-As we lurch out of lockdown, I've been thinking about the world of the amateur choir, in Covid Choral.
+When we lurched out of the first lockdown, I was thinking about the fate of the amateur choir, and wrote a little post Covid Choral.

-Thirty years on.......Man Jumping's first album Jumpcut is on Spotify.
-The album, and two albums of remixes by Khidja, Bullion, Gengahr, Reckonwrong and William Doyle, is available on vinyl from Emotional Rescue.
-Our second album World Service should be up on Spotify this month.
+Thirty years on.......Man Jumping's albums Jumpcut and World Service are up on Spotify.
+Jumpcut, and two albums of remixes by Khidja, Bullion, Gengahr, Reckonwrong and William Doyle, is available on vinyl from Emotional Rescue.

-Staging Schiele (Shobana Jeyasingh Dance Company) choreographed by Shobana Jeyasingh, set by Ben Cullen Williams, costumes by Cottweiler, lighting by Adam Carree, is available to watch online.
+Staging Schiele (Shobana Jeyasingh Dance Company) choreographed by Shobana Jeyasingh, set by Ben Cullen Williams, costumes by Cottweiler, lighting by Adam Carree, is available to watch here.
+Next performances 2024.

 I've started work on an opera based on Shirley Jackson's wonderful, scary, hilarious novel We Have Always Lived In The Castle, libretto by Timothy Knapman, directed by Orpha Phelan.
-Find out more, and listen to Aruhan Galieva sing, at
+Find out more at the website.